 Diners in the mood for Southeast Asian cuisine always head to Komodo.
 Komodo seems to be one of the restaurants of choice for social media influencers and the occasional celebrity.
-Executive chef Erich Hentschel's signature dishes are his famous Peking duck, tuna & toro Roll, and lobster dynamite.
+Executive chef Erich Hentschel's signature dishes are his famous Peking duck, tuna & toro roll, and lobster dynamite.

 Seaspice is near Miami's downtown core and the Brickell Financial District and is on the bank of the Miami River.
 Executive Chef Angel Leon is known for his signature wood-fired casseroles.
 Worth a mention, too, are the Seaspice signature-crafted cocktails.

 Vibrant and charged with the energy of Caribbean rhythms, Miami means big-city sophistication with seductive appeal for those who plug into its unique brand of electric charge.
-Visitors might want to investigate these three venues:
+You might want to investigate these three venues: